Geonovum/NLDT-Architectuur/en/respec/H1-intro.md

 In this document, we follow the definition of a Digital Twin as stated in the (Dutch) Parliamentary letter from the Ministry of Housing and Spatial Planning:

-_A digital twin of the physical environment is a digital representation of the urban and rural environment based on data, models, and visualizations.
-These can be used to simulate and analyze various aspects of the physical environment._ [[VRO_2024]]
+_A digital twin of the physical environment is a digital representation of the urban and rural environment based on data, models, and visualisations.
+These can be used to simulate and analyse various aspects of the physical environment._ [[VRO_2024]]

 ### Target audience